nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 # Implementation

-The idea is to go for something similar to the existing `Module._extensions` interface, but with three stages: resolving, loading and compiling.

-Each stage would interact with a `ModuleRequest` object which expresses the lifetime of a module request through the `resolve`, `load` and `compile` stages.
-Initially, it would only include the `parent` and `inputPath` fields.
+There are a few possible implementations to discuss, both of which rely on a `ModuleRequest` object to express the module loading lifecycle.
+Initially it would only include the `parent` and `inputPath` fields.
 Other fields would be populated in the different lifecycle stages.

 ### `ModuleRequest`